richardschoen/pymonfori/README.md

 # pymonfori
-Python Network or Process Monitoring Scripts for IBM i
+Python Network, Process Monitoring and Utility Scripts for IBM i

 This repository will be used to share various Python based system monitoring scripts for IBM i systems.